How to Dip Coat a PCB | Conformal Coating Step-by-Step Guide

 9) Training & Industry Standards

-If you need repeatable, audit-ready dip processes, and want to learn how to dip coat a pcb, then formal training helps operators control viscosity, withdrawal rate and masking for complex builds.
+If you need repeatable, audit-ready dip processes, formal training helps operators control viscosity, withdrawal rate and masking for complex builds.
 SCH delivers hands-on training in dip coating, masking, inspection and IPC-A-610 / IPC-CC-830 acceptability.

 For official acceptance criteria and guidance, refer to the IPC standards: